DORA: Exploring Outlier Representations in Deep Neural Networks: Distance Metrics between Neural Representations

 \subsection{Synthetic Extreme-Activation distance}

-Although data-aware distance metrics can offer insight into the relationships between representations, their dependence on the data can be viewed as a limitation.
+Although data-aware distance metrics can offer insight into the relationships between representations, their dependence on the data can be viewed as a limitation potentially acting as a bottleneck when analyzing the relationships between a model's internal representations.
 Modern machine learning models are often trained on closed-source or very large datasets, making it difficult to obtain the exact dataset the model was trained on.
-When the evaluation dataset differs from the training dataset, the correctness of the computed distances can no longer be guaranteed.
-For instance, if the evaluation dataset lacks some concepts present in the training dataset, distance measures may be misleading, as illustrated in Figure \ref{fig:starwars}, where analysis based solely on natural signals leads to erroneous conclusions about the learned concept due to the absence of the true concept in the dataset.
-Furthermore, in this case we cannot be certain that distances computed over the evaluation dataset reflect the general behavior of the functions learned from the training dataset, rather than reflecting biases in the evaluation dataset.
-For example, even though a relatively high Pearson correlation (0.51) was reported between the ResNet18 representations of "tennis ball" and "toy terrier" computed over the ImageNet validation dataset, it is unclear whether this is a bias introduced in the ImageNet validation dataset or general behavior of the model (e.g. same correlation could be also observed in the ImageNet training dataset).
+If the evaluation dataset, i.e. the dataset utilized for n-AMS sampling lacks concepts that were present in the training data, the resulting n-AMS could potentially be misleading.
+This is due to the fact that they might not encapsulate the features that the representation has learned to detect, simply because such features are absent in the dataset.

-We suggest a data-agnostic approach to address the limitations of data-aware distance measures.
-This approach is not reliant on the data and involves using the Extreme-Activation distance, which is computed based on synthetic Activation-Maximization signals (s-AMS).
-These synthetic signals are generated through an optimization procedure by the model itself and do not require external generative models or data.
+To alleviate the dependence on data, we propose a \textit{data-agnostic} method for computing the Extreme-Activation distance.
+This approach employs synthetic Activation-Maximization signals, denoted as s-AMS, in place of n-AMS.
+The s-AMS signals are generated by the model itself through an optimization process, thereby eliminating the need for external generative models or datasets.

-\begin{definition}[s-AMS] Let $f_i$ be a neural representation.
-A synthetic Activation-Maximisation signal $\tilde{s}^i$ is defined as follows:
+\begin{definition}[s-AMS] Let $f_i \in \mathcal{F}$ be a neural representation.
+Synthetic Activation-Maximization (s-AMS) signal $\tilde{s}^i$ is defined as a solution to the following optimization problem: